 Or, put another way, exclusive patent licenses that also assign the underlying invention.
 The standard patent rights clause, following Bayh-Dole, restricts nonprofit assignment of subject inventions.
 Federal agency approval is required for any assignment other than to an organization that “has as one of its primary functions the management of inventions.”
 In any case, assignments of subject inventions must include all of the requirements placed on the nonprofit in the administration of the subject invention: “the assignee will be subject to the same provisions as the contractor.”

-Courts have held that university exclusive patent licenses are in fact assignments: “courts have long held [that] an exclusive, territorial license is equivalent to an assignment” (Primatek II).
+Courts have held that widely used university exclusive patent licenses are in fact assignments: “courts have long held [that] an exclusive, territorial license is equivalent to an assignment” (Primatek II).
 Another case reviewed an exclusive license granted by the University of Washington and found it to be an assignment.
 The exclusive license included